Leon MacLaren: Career

 In conjunction with Frances Roles, MacLaren founded the School of Meditation in London.

 MacLaren was an enthusiast of the Sanskrit language, stating "The grammatical rules of Sanskrit are also the rules of creation".
-He began Sanskrit courses at School of Economic Science.
-Today SES represents the largest body of Sanskrit students in the UK.
+He began Sanskrit courses at the School of Economic Science.
+Today SES is the largest body of Sanskrit students in the UK.

 MacLaren said on teamwork "The first quality of a leader of people – always the first quality – is a devotion to truth." and on praise "From praise comes joy, from joy – strength, from strength – virtue, from virtue – purity and from purity comes realization of one’s full potential."

 Leon MacLaren is described as one of three men responsible for meditation being practised so widely in the west due to his early adoption of the practice and propagation of it globally via the School of Economic Science, the other two men being Maharishi Mahesh Yogi and Dr Francis C. Roles of The Study Society.)

+He also established the St James Independent Schools, consisting of the St James Junior's, Senior Girls' and Senior Boys' School.

 He taught until the last week of his life.
 In 1994, though ill, he flew from London to South Africa to lead a study week with the School's senior students.
 His visit was cut short when his health failed.
 He was flown back to London, where he died.

 Personal life

 According to MacLaren's foundation web site he married twice, had two daughters and lived in Hammersmith and later Hampstead and Oxfordshire.
 MacLaren had two unsuccessful marriages, both with Study Society members.
 Neither woman ever joined the School of Economic Science, preferring to stay with Roles, even after MacLaren officially split from Roles and his group.

 He had a keen interest in music, he played the saxophone in a jazz band in his early life and also played the piano.
-He also composed several pieces inducing: "In The Beginning", "Isha Upanishad" and "Rig Veda", based on a seven-tone scale described as the "natural octave", based on Gurdgieff and Ouspensky's teachings.
+He also composed several pieces inducing: "In The Beginning", "Isha Upanishad" and "Rig Veda", based on a seven-tone scale described as the "natural octave", based on George Gurdjieff and P. D. Ouspensky's teachings.